-One of the founding principles of Models for Change is that what we do should be informed by what we know—that our practical approaches to delinquency should reflect and be guided by basic developmental science.
+Models for Change is grounded in the principle that practical approaches to delinquency should reflect and be guided by basic developmental science.

-It was the findings of the MacArthur Foundation's Research Network on Adolescent Development and Juvenile Justice (1996-2005) that first gave rise to Models for Change, by calling attention to the urgent need for juvenile justice reform that would close the gap between law, policy and practice, and our expanding developmental knowledge.
-With the work of the original Network now complete, the Foundation continues to fund research in support of juvenile justice reform through the Models for Change Research Initiative.
+The MacArthur Foundation's Research Network on Adolescent Development and Juvenile Justice (1996-2005) first gave rise to Models for Change by calling attention to the urgent need for juvenile justice reforms to close the gap between law, policy and practice, and expanding developmental knowledge.
+After the original Network's work, the Foundation continued to fund research in support of juvenile justice reform through the Models for Change Research Initiative.